 It enables you to work on your trading flaws and determine what works and what doesn’t in your trades.
 Ultimately, it can lead you to consistently profitable trades.

-But once you are comfortable on a tried and tested strategy, you might want to consider trading outside your comfort zone.
-I’m not saying that you should quadruple the position size in your next trades, ditch your old trading plan, or even trade in your underwear outside your house!
+But once you are comfortable with a tried and tested strategy, you might want to consider trading outside your comfort zone.
+I’m not saying that you should quadruple the position size in your next trades, ditch your old trading plan, or even trade-in your underwear outside your house!

 Aside from increasing your knowledge of the industry, trading outside your comfort zone also exposes you to more opportunities (and possibly more money).
 And if done successfully, the exercise can even increase your fulfillment, confidence, and emotional resilience.